 I get the question too many times: "Where should I post my job to find people?" - so I always answer this: "Well, it depends on the job you're posting."
 So I decided to write this series of articles about where to find talent remotely.

 Hiring someone remotely is almost the same as hiring "normally."
-You post the job description, you get applicants, you have interviews, then roll on with someone new.
+You post the job description, and you get applicants, you have interviews, then roll on with someone new.
 This time the only difference is that you won't meet them personally.

 Clear Up Your Own Network First

-First, clear up your own network.
-Ask around, but this time instead of telling them about your amazing office and location, offer a telecommute or work-from-home option.
+First, clear up your network.
+Ask around, but this time instead of telling them about your fantastic office and location, offer a telecommute or work-from-home option.
 There are a lot of freelancers in your town who are working with multiple clients and don't want to be tied to an office every day.

 The optional work-from-home or "come to the office one day per week only" option will open up a new community of applicants for you.

-This sounds weird if we are talking about remote working, but trust me, it is a great option.
+It sounds weird if we are talking about remote working, but trust me, it is a great option.
 There are a lot of meetups and regional networks around you, look around.
 Post to local job boards if you can, Facebook groups if you have any.
-Always highlight that your business is within a reach but the ideal candidate can work from home or there's no mandatory office schedule.
+Always highlight that your business is within reach but the ideal candidate can work from home or there's no mandatory office schedule.